 Ultimately, process improvement is about life improvement.
 You want to make your life easier to live.
 You want your processes to work for you, not the other way around.
 Eventually, you will reach the point where you're pretty happy.
-Improvement becomes less of an active pursuit and more of a passive one (“oh, look, I can try that instead.”).
+The improvement becomes less of an active pursuit and more of a passive one (“oh, look, I can try that instead.”).

 Finally, there is a law of diminishing returns whenever you deal with anything.
 Sometimes what you're doing is optimal.
-Or optimal for now.
+Or it's optimal for now.

 That's when you should move onto parts of your life and see if there are places you can improve.

-Money is important but it's not all important.
+Money is important but it's not all-important.